surykartka/BLISS_test/README.md

 ## Basic questions

-1. How many reads start with the barcode ('AGACTCT'/'AGAGTCT')?
+1. How many reads start with the barcode ('AGACTCT', or 'AGACTC')?
 2. How many reads can be mapped to a reference human genome?
 3. How many reads can be mapped to telomeres?